Martazza/webarchivebot/README.md

 This bot lets you save automatically the webpages using the utterly fantastic wayback machine for future generations.

 It even follow every link on each page and save them too!

-It supports: Blacklist TOR proxies.
+It supports: Blacklist, TOR proxies.